Thai army chief urges rivals to talk after declaring martial law

 "PHANTOM COUP"

+Thaksin said in a rare message on Twitter that anyone following political developments could have expected martial law and he hoped human rights would not be violated and the democratic process not damaged "more than it has already".

-The army tried to mediate in the crisis late last year, bringing together then-premier Yingluck and anti-government protest leader Suthep.
+The army tried to mediate in the crisis late last year, bringing together then premier Yingluck and anti-government protest leader Suthep Thaugsuban.
 It had played down fears of a coup, stressing that politicians must resolve the dispute.

 But Human Rights Watch called martial law a "de facto coup" while a political analyst said it was a "phantom coup".